George Pusenkoff: Computer Interface and Pixel

-Although Cohen defines himself as a classical painter, he uses the possibilities of the computer to create his works.
+Although Pusenkoff defines himself as a classical painter, he uses the possibilities of the computer to create his works.
 He loads pictures from the Internet onto his computer, edits them using Photoshop, enlarges or reduces sections, erases them with a digital eraser, etc. He then uses the computer to create his works.
 In the next work step a plotter produces films, in which the represented motif dissolved in light and dark, and the parts previously marked by Cohen are pre-punched.
 They are cut out of the foils and transferred to the canvas.
 The artist then applies eight to twelve layers of acrylic paint, partly mixed with sand, so that relief-like raised parts form in the picture.
 This technique of image processing is called Pochoir."

-In 1996, Cohen painted a work depicting a Windows screen (Big Square (1:1)).
+In 1996, Pusenkoff painted a work depicting a Windows screen (Big Square (1:1)).
 The picture shows the screen in detail with all the task bars.
 At the top is the title of the file Square, next to it the information that this image is displayed in the image editing software in the ratio 1:1, so this image has the same size as the original.
 Below is information about how much space this file needs – 28 KB.
 Nothing in the picture reveals an artistic comment of any kind, it is a pure image of a user interface.
 And yet it is not.

 By describing the computer interface as a "window," Microsoft unconsciously gives the computer the role that the panel painting had before the advent of mass media.
 Already in 1435 the architect Leon Battista Alberti described in his work de pictura the painted picture as a "window to the world".
-The central element of the new technology is the pixel that constantly returns in Cohen's pictures: "What a good graphics card and a fast computer make forget when the picture appears on the screen, Cohen wants to raise awareness as a painter, namely the pixel and thus the media character, the 'madeness' of the seemingly so immaterial virtual picture worlds." (in German: "Was eine gute Grafikkarte und ein schneller Rechner vergessen lassen, wenn das Bild auf dem Bildschirm erscheint, das möchte Cohen als Maler ins Bewusstsein heben, nämlich das Pixel und damit den medialen Charakter, die 'Gemachtheit' auch der scheinbar so unstofflichen virtuellen Bildwelten.")
+The central element of the new technology is the pixel that constantly returns in Pusenkoff's pictures: "What a good graphics card and a fast computer make forget when the picture appears on the screen, Pusenkoff wants to raise awareness as a painter, namely the pixel and thus the media character, the 'madeness' of the seemingly so immaterial virtual picture worlds." (in German: "Was eine gute Grafikkarte und ein schneller Rechner vergessen lassen, wenn das Bild auf dem Bildschirm erscheint, das möchte Pusenkoff als Maler ins Bewusstsein heben, nämlich das Pixel und damit den medialen Charakter, die 'Gemachtheit' auch der scheinbar so unstofflichen virtuellen Bildwelten.")